-The following notes have been added to assist in the identification of substantive movements in the report from the March 2025 disclosure:
+The following notes have been added to assist in the identification of substantive movements in the report from the April 2025 disclosure:

-- 1. On page 8 of the Alleged Non-Perpetrators section of the disclosure: - a) A change in the number of active ED5 processes underway (noting that these employees are suspended, resigned or absent due to leave) to reflect a decrease (from 3 to 2), with a corresponding increase in no further action based on assessment or ED5 determination (from 23 to 24) in this reporting period. - 2.
-The number of State Service employees suspended as a result of CSA allegations terminated due to a breach determined has increased (from 6 to 7) (see page 10). - 3.
-The number of State Service employees currently suspended as a result of allegations of child sexual abuse with an active ED5 investigation underway has increased from 38 to 41 (see page 10). - 4.
-The number of State Service employees currently suspended on full pay with length of suspension over 365 days has remained at 14 (see page 12). - 5.
-On page 14 of the JRRT section of the disclosure, the number of total Section 34A Notices received increased by 19 (from 195 to 214) due to additional Notices being identified as part of the JRRT process.
-Sixteen of the 19 individuals referred to in the Notices were already identified from Notices sent to an initial agency or entity.
-For these 16 individuals, the information was not new, but was a further entry into the JRRT database to capture the additional agency and entity.
-Three new individuals were identified as Persons of Interest. - 6.
-On page 14 of the JRRT section of the disclosure, the number of current State Service employees currently suspended with an active ED5 suspension underway has decreased (from 15 to 14) with a corresponding increase in the number of matters where a breach was determined and other sanction applied, and the employee returned to duty (from 1 to 2).
+- 1. On page 8 of the Alleged Non-Perpetrators section of the disclosure, there is a change in the number of active ED5 processes underway (noting that these employees are suspended, resigned or absent due to leave) to reflect a decrease (from 2 to 1), with a corresponding increase in the sanction of termination recommended but employee resigned (from 2 to 3). - 2.
+There has been an increase (from 7 to 9) of State Service employees who were suspended as a result of CSA allegations and have now had their matter determined resulting in a breach and the sanction of termination of employment imposed.
+This has resulted in a decrease in active ED5's underway (from 41 to 39) (see page 10). - 3.
+The number of State Service employees currently suspended on full pay with length of suspension over 365 days has reduced to 13 (see page 12). - 4.
+On page 14 of the JRRT section of the disclosure, the number of alleged perpetrators of child abuse relating to current State Service Employees has decreased (from 28 to 27) resulting in a subsequent increase to former State Service employees (from 73 to 74).
+There is a corresponding decrease under the status of actions relating to current State Service employees (from 28 to 27).

-This summary should be read in conjunction with tables on pages 8-15 of the April disclosure report.
+This summary should be read in conjunction with tables on pages 8-15 of the May disclosure report.

-Dopt of Dept of Education, Children and Young People Other Total Health Youth Justice and Child Safety Education Education TSS employees identified Total number of employees referred to in the COI report 3 11 8 0 22 Former employees 3 6 6 0 15 Current employees 0 5 2 0 7
+Dept of Dept of Education, Children and Young People Other Total Health Youth Justice and Child Safety Education TSS Agencies employees identified Total number of employees referred to in the COI report 3 11 8 0 22 Former employees 3 6 6 0 15 Current employees 0 5 2 0 7